 Best Hotel in Old Town: Ibis Edinburgh Centre South Bridge – Royal Mile

-Things to See and Do in Old Town:
+Things to See and Do in Old Town (Edinburgh City Centre):

 - See a great mix of artifacts and exhibitions at the National Museum of Scotland and the Scottish National Gallery of Modern Art.

 - Visit Camera Obscura and World of Illusions for a fun day of quirky optical illusions and 360-degree views of the city.